jreisinger/docs/data/about.md

 I mostly keep technology related notes here.

 I am interested, among other things, in how to build and manage computing systems.
 I usually work somewhere at the infrastructure level.
-I like building software tools.
 These days my main areas of interest are Kubernetes, Go and DevOps/SRE stuff.
 Before I concentrated on Linux, Perl, networking and security.

 Other web sites built and/or hosted by me